 Profiles — Named Config Sets #

-A profile is a named set of pytest overrides that applies across a session.
+A profile is a named set of overrides that applies across a session.
 You select one per run: validation on Monday, production on Tuesday, a quick debug profile for bench work.
-Profiles live as one file per scenario under profiles/*.yaml (or inline under litmus.yaml) and are selected by facets--test-phase=production --product=tps54302 picks exactly one profile whose declared facets match.
+Profiles live as one file per scenario under profiles/*.yaml (or inline under litmus.yaml) and are selected by matching selection tags — --test-phase=production --part=tps54302 picks exactly one profile whose declared facets: tags match.

 Profiles speak the same language as sidecars: Litmus marker fields (limits, sweeps, …) at the profile root and a recursive tests: tree mirroring pytest's node-id structure (classes are branches with their own marker fields plus nested tests:; functions are leaves).
 If you already know how to write a sidecar, you already know how to write a profile — same shape, session scope.